yusufmspahi/AlgoTrading-Course/README.md

-# AlgoTrading-Course
-Notebooks created during the Imperial AlgoSoc Algorithmic Trading Course.
+#### Imperial Algorithmic Trading Society
+# **Algorithmic Trading Course**
+This repository contains the lectures and notebooks created while studying for the AlgoCourse.